therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 * * *

-## My plugin version of Mockups doesn't support symbols, does that mean that I can't import mockups that use symbols?
+## My Plugin Version of Mockups Doesn't Support Symbols, Does That Mean That I Can't Import Mockups That Use Symbols?

 Mockups for Confluence and Mockups for JIRA don't yet support [symbols](https://docs.balsamiq.com/desktop/symbols/), but that doesn't mean that you can't import mockups that use symbols.